When it comes to connecting to the Internet, most people know broadband trumps dial up every time. But what exactly does broadband speed really mean?

-Various factors govern the speed, and throughput, of your Internet connection.
-For example, someone living in the countryside fifty miles from the nearest telephone exchange will typically get a slower connection than someone living in the city, right next to the exchange – the distance of your connection from your local telephone exchange is often known as the Last Mile (although the distance varies greatly).
-The efficiency and age of your modem and router can also have an effect.
-A newer state of the art modem and router will doubtless elicit a better performance than one on its last legs.
+There are also a number of factors that govern the speed, and throughput, of your Internet connection.
+For example, someone living in the countryside fifty miles from the nearest telephone exchange will typically get a slower connection than someone living in the city right next to their local Exchange (lucky people!).
+The distance of the connection from your local telecommunications exchange is known as The Last Mile (although the reference to a mile is a bit silly as the distance varies greatly).

 You may also have noticed your broadband speed slows down during the evenings, when people come home from work and hop online.
 The more traffic there is using the Internet, the more the connection speed is diluted between all the users, both in your area and on the Internet in general.
 The type of network card you have can also have an impact on the speed you experience.